Skip to main content

 • Global announcement: April 22, 2027

 • What is this?
-A showcase of all the participating cities and the young adult-led projects.
+A showcase of all the participating cities and the youth-led projects.

-1. Starting July 15: Go to the portal, called Bonfire, and view this Request for Proposals (RFP).
+1. Go to the Bonfire portal and view this Request for Proposals (RFP).

-5. Send your finalized proposal to your fiscal sponsor so they can upload it into Bonfire, the City’s application platform.
-This is the final step!
+5. Upload and submit your proposal in Bonfire.
+This is the final step to apply!
 Check the Key Dates section for next steps.

 Use the links below to access program materials and resources: